NVIDIA/aistore/docs/howto_benchmark.md

 ### Local vs Cloud-based bucket

 In the example above, the "nothing to read" indicates that `aistore` requires a bucket to operate upon.
-Use the switch '-local' to select between local bucket (`-local=true`) or Cloud-based one (`-local=false`).
+Use the switch '-local' to select between ais bucket (`-local=true`) or Cloud-based one (`-local=false`).

-> Terminology: the term *local bucket* simply means that the bucket in question does not cache (or tier) and is not backed by the namesake Cloud bucket.
-AIStore-own local buckets are totally distributed, content-wise, across the entire AIS cluster.
+> Terminology: the term *ais bucket* simply means that the bucket in question does **not** cache (or tier) 3rd party Cloud and is not backed by the namesake Cloud bucket.
+AIS buckets are distributed across the entire AIS cluster.
 All the [supported storage services](/docs/storage_svcs.md) equally apply to both sorts of buckets.

-Note that aisloader **will create a local bucket if it does not exist**.
+Note that aisloader **will create an ais bucket if it does not exist**.

 Further, the name of the bucket is set via the option `-bucket=<bucket name>`.
 For instance: